Criminal Offences: Listed Buildings and Other Heritage Assets

 3. any flooding or tipping operations on land in, on or under which there is scheduled monument.

-There are express defences, including (in relation to works under paragraph 1 and 2 above) that the person did not know and had no reason to believe that the monument was in the area affected by the works or that it was a scheduled monument (c.f. listed buildings) (15).
+There are express defences, including (in relation to works under paragraph 1 and 2 above) that the person did not know and had no reason to believe that the monument was in the area affected by the works or that it was a scheduled monument (c.f. listed buildings) (ref.
+15).
 The location of a scheduled monument can always be checked on the National Heritage List for England.

 Either offences may be subject to an unlimited fine.

-A person who without lawful excuse damages or destroys a scheduled monument, knowing that it is protected (18) and intending to damage or destroy it, commits a criminal offence (18).
+A person who without lawful excuse damages or destroys a scheduled monument, knowing that it is protected (ref.
+18) and intending to damage or destroy it, commits a criminal offence (18).
 This is regardless of whether they are the owner or carried out the works with the owners authority.
 The penalty may be an unlimited fine or two years imprisonment or both.

 Metal detecting offences

 Theft, arson and criminal damage may all be committed to a historic building or site.
 These 'everyday' offences may be the only or most appropriate means of bringing someone to justice for damaging England's heritage.
 The most important consideration in prosecuting and sentencing such crimes is the impact on our heritage which may be irreversible and cannot be equated to a financial cost.
 This can be brought to the courts attention through a heritage impact statement.
+Under the Sentencing Council Theft Offences Definitive Guidelines theft offences that involve a heritage asset can now result in increased sentences.